Scala Guide

 annotation before.

-Also, note that a dependency may have type parameters and parameter lists: The parameter lists are also forwarded in this case - more on that later.
+A dependency may have type parameters and parameter lists: The parameter lists are also forwarded in this case - more on that later.

 In Scala, a module context is either: